smogon/pokemon-showdown-client/README.md

 Pokémon Showdown's client is distributed under the terms of the [AGPLv3][5].

+The reason is mostly because I don't want low-effort proprietary forks that add bad code that steals everyone's passwords, or something like that.

+If you're doing _anything_ else other than forking, _especially_ if you want to some client code files in your own open-source project that you want to release under a more permissive license (like, if you want to make your own multiplayer open-source game client for a different game), please ask at `staff@pokemonshowdown.com`.
+I hold all the copyright to the AGPLv3 parts and can relicense them to MIT for you.

   [5]: http://www.gnu.org/licenses/agpl-3.0.html

 **WARNING:** This is **NOT** the same license as Pokémon Showdown's server.